 How to Dispute Re-aged Accounts

-Unscrupulous practices like these are why it is so important to carefully monitor your credit report and to avoid dealing with any collection agency that uses high-pressure, unfair tactics to try to get you to pay.
+Unscrupulous practices like these are why it is crucial to carefully monitor your credit report.
+It’s also important to avoid dealing with any collection agency that uses high-pressure, unfair tactics to try to get you to pay.
 Most importantly, if the debt in question is too old to collect based upon the laws of your state, do not offer to pay.
-It is in your best interest to state that the debt is past the statute of limitations for collections and to send a certified “cease and desist” letter to any agency attempting to collect.

 You can also petition the credit bureau directly.
 Start off by requesting relevant documentation from one or all of the credit bureaus.
 According to the FCRA, you have the right to view any information in your consumer file.
 Once you receive this information, you can compare the date of first delinquency from the original creditor to the new delinquency date provided by the collection agency.